nmarcetic/mainflux/ADOPTERS.md

 **Note**: There are several other organizations/users that couldn't publicly share their usage details but are active project contributors and Mainflux Community members.

 ## Adopters list (alphabetical)

+**Note:** The list is maintained by the user themselves.
+If you find yourself on this list, and you think it's inappropriate.
+Please contact [project maintainers](https://github.com/mainflux/mainflux/blob/master/MAINTAINERS) and you will be permanently removed from the list.